Rat Droppings - How to Identify and Clean Rat Poop

 What’s the Difference Between Rat Droppings And Squirrel Poop?

 Rat and squirrel droppings are the same in size and shape.
 The only difference is the location you may find them in.
 Rats use their excrements to mark their territory, so the faeces are always scattered.
 In contrast, squirrels usually defecate in the same spot.
-Regardless of the type of rodent infestation in your home, you should get professional rodent control.
+Regardless of the type of rodent infestation in your home, you should get professional rat control service.

 How to Safely Clean Rat Droppings?